 What if my utility bills are in my former boyfriend's or husband's name?

-If you get a 209A protective order (a restraining order),you can ask the Court to write in the order that your former boyfriend or husband is not allowed to shut off your phone or other utilities.
-You can read more about how to keep your utilities on if they are in your boyfriend or husband's name in the article 209A Protective Orders.
+If you get a 209A protective order (a restraining order), the Court can order your former boyfriend or husband to not shut off your phone or other utilities.
+You must ask the Judge to order this.

 What if the gas and electric companies are threatening to cut me off?

 You may be able to stop utility companies from shutting off your electricity or gas, even if you cannot pay your bills.
-You have a legal right to keep your services on if you are low-income (below 200% of the federal poverty level), you cannot pay your bills and:
+You have a legal right to keep your services on if:

 - You have a seriously ill person in your home.
 "Serious illness" can include any kind of physical or mental illness, such as asthma, migraines, cancer, ADHD, depression, post-traumatic stress disorder, diabetes; or